Safe third country

 Safety criteria

 Article 3.106a(1) of the Aliens Decree provides the criteria for a country to be considered a safe third country.
 This is an implementation of Article 38 of the Asylum Procedures Directive.
-Article 3.37e of the Aliens Regulation provides that the Secretary of State’s assessment as to whether a third country can be considered to be safe should be based on a number of sources of information, specifically from EASO, UNHCR, the Council of Europe and other relevant / authoritative / reputable organisations.
-In four cases concerning Kuwait, the United Arab Emirates and Russia, the Council of State ruled that the State Secretary must rely on country of origin information, which must be transparent and applicable to the individual asylum seeker’s case.[3]
+Article 3.37e of the Aliens Regulation provides that the State Secretary’s assessment as to whether a third country can be considered to be safe should be based on a number of sources of information, specifically from EUAA, UNHCR, the Council of Europe and other relevant/ authoritative/ reputable organisations.
+In a landmark case concerning Kuwait, the United Arab Emirates and Russia, the Council of State ruled that when applying the safe third country clause, the State Secretary must rely on country of origin information, which must be transparent and applicable to the individual asylum seeker’s case.[3]

-In a case about Armenia as a safe third country, the Council of State ruled that the State Secretary cannot use only the designation of Armenia as a safe country of origin to prove that Armenia is a safe third country for any applicant.[7]
+In a case about Armenia as a safe third country, the Council of State ruled that the State Secretary cannot merely state that Armenia is designated as a safe country of origin to prove that Armenia is also a safe third country for any applicant.[8]
 It must either be shown which sources were the basis for this designation or indicate the sources that in the specific case were the basis for the assessment of Armenia as a safe third country.

 Connection criteria